nidhaloff/igel/docs/README.rst

 Examples
 ----------

-In the examples folder in the repository, you will find a data folder,where the famous indian-diabetes, iris dataset and the linnerud (from sklearn) datasets are stored.
+In the examples folder in the repository, you will find a ``data`` folder where the famous indian-diabetes, iris dataset, and the linnerud (from *sklearn*) datasets are stored.
-Furthermore, there are end to end examples inside each folder, where there are scripts and yaml files that will help you get started.
+Furthermore, there are end to end examples inside each folder with scripts and ``yaml`` files to help you get started.

-The indian-diabetes-example folder contains two examples to help you get started:
+The ``indian-diabetes-example`` folder contains two examples to help you get started:

-- The first example is using a **neural network**, where the configurations are stored in the neural-network.yaml file
+- The first example uses a **neural network**, where the configurations are stored in the ``neural-network.yaml`` file
-- The second example is using a **random forest**, where the configurations are stored in the random-forest.yaml file
+- The second example uses **random forest classification** (RFC), where the configurations are stored in the ``random-forest.yaml`` file

-The iris-example folder contains a **logistic regression** example, where some preprocessing (one hot encoding) is conducted on the target column to show you more the capabilities of igel.
+The ``iris-example`` folder contains a **logistic regression** example, where some preprocessing (one hot encoding) is conducted on the target column to show you the capabilities of *igel*.

-Furthermore, the multioutput-example contains a **multioutput regression** example.
+Furthermore, the ``multioutput-example`` contains a **multioutput regression** example.
-Finally, the cv-example contains an example using the Ridge classifier using cross validation.
+Finally, the ``cv-example`` contains an example using a cross-validated Ridge classifier.

-You can also find a cross validation and a hyperparameter search examples in the folder.
+You can also find cross validation and hyperparameter search examples in the folder.

-I suggest you play around with the examples and igel cli.
-However, you can also directly execute the fit.py, evaluate.py and predict.py if you want to.
+Take a little time to play around with the examples and *igel* cli.
+You can also directly execute the ``fit.py``, ``evaluate.py`` and ``predict.py`` if you want to.

 Auto ML Examples
 ------------------